 Expensive doesn't necessarily mean better, though.
 That's why we've done our research, testing out the top duvets from top brands such as Silentnight through to feisty newcomers like Panda, to find you the best options all round.
+Our best duvet overall right now is the newly-crowned T3 Award Winner, the Panda Cloud Bamboo Duvet.
+It's airy yet snuggly, and eco-friendly to boot.
+But if you fancy something slightly different, you'll find plenty of alternatives in our ranking.
 Scroll down and you'll find the best options for all budgets, with a range of fillings from simple microfibre through to sumptuous goose down.

 Look through our list, and you're sure to find the best duvet for your needs.
 As a result, you'll soon sleep better at night, and quite honestly, who can put a price on that?
 And don't stop there!
 Why not upgrade all your bedding, by also checking out our guides to the best mattress and the best pillows on sale today?

 If you're hoping to snap up a duvet bargain amongst this year's best Black Friday deals, we've got you covered.
 We'll be keeping a close eye on prices and reporting on any decent price drops as soon as they appear, in the run-up to 26 November and on the big day itself.

 How to choose the best duvet for you